July 2, 2020

 So now you can avoid wasting time on non-productive form-filling and manual compliance systems and focus on the real job—producing the best quality products in the most efficient way possible.

 Problem solved—until a little thing called COVID-19 came along and ruined the party.
 Now, we need to work out how to do all the above while maintaining safe social distancing.
-Luckily, Enact also helps there—and that’s the subject of Part 2
+Luckily, Enact also helps there—and that’s the subject of Part 2 of this blog series.
+Read the other articles in this series:

 Take advantage of the technology at your fingertips today: contact one of our account managers (1.800.772.7978 or via our website